-Reviewers will find NeXML files associated with Interactive Phylogenetic Trees in the supplementary material submitted with the manuscript.
+Reviewers will find Newick and NeXML files associated with interactive phylogenetic trees in the supplementary material submitted with the manuscript.

 - EES: the files can be downloaded via links on the final pages of the reviewer PDF

-- EVISE: the files can be downloaded directly from the system [details TBC]
+- EVISE: the files can be downloaded directly from the system.

 For more information, read the general reviewer instructions.